-Q: Do you believe that there is a gender bias in the industry you work for?
+Q: Do you believe there is a gender bias in the industry you work for?
 If so, why?
 If not, why?
-Are there are policies in your company involving Equal Pay/Compensation Discrimination (EEO)?
+Are there policies in your company involving Equal Pay/Compensation Discrimination (EEO)?

-Q: Next, I asked her if she felt limited in her job setting or in the past regarding advancement or wage equality?
+Q: Do you feel limited in your job setting or in the past regarding wage or advancement?

 Q: Why is your position important to your industry, in your words?

 A: “As Executive Director of a trade association, I feel that we do very good work for our members and the industry as a whole.
 More specifically, our association’s role in training future electricians is critical to the industry.”

 Q: What are you looking forward to in the next ten years regarding your industry?

 A: “I look forward to more people – men and women – getting interested in being in the trade, so that we can continue to grow our much-needed workforce.”